 We also provide a helpful transition checklist and a guide for getting ready for secondary school.

 For more information, see Communicating with families.

 Each student is placed in a core class group (Connect group) with whom they will spend the majority of their class time.

 As part of our Connect Program, each tutorial group has a daily session with their dedicated class tutor (their Connect teacher) who oversees their social, emotional and academic progress.
 These sessions cover topics designed to enhance student learning, social awareness and emotional development.

 Our Peer Support Program allocates two Year 10 Peer Support Leaders to each year 7 group.
 These leaders support students to learn more about the school and give them strategies and skills to manage life at secondary school.
 The leaders attend orientation activities, a Year 7 class at least once a week, and organise and participate in regular activities.

 Year 7 camp

-The camp to Philip Island Adventure Resort at the start of Term 2 is an important part of our Transition Program.
+The camp to Philip Island Adventure Resort during Term 1 is an important part of our Transition Program.
 It assists students to build strong peer and teacher connections.